pillai0/sm/README.md

 print(lower)
 print(upper)

-# Practical no:- 10 Confidence Interval for Difference in Means
+# Practical no:- 10 Confidence Interval for Difference in Means (excel and R)

 Aim : To construct a confidence interval for the difference between two population means using Excel and R.